earlephilhower/ESP8266Audio/README.md

 Basically the transistor acts as a switch and requires only a drive of 1/beta (~1/1000 for the transistor specified) times the speaker current.
 As shown you've got a max current of (5-0.7)/8=540mA and a power of 0.54^2 * 8 = ~2.3W into the speaker.

 ## Using external SPI RAM to increase buffer
 A class has been added to use a 23lc1024 SPI RAM from Microchip.
-This chip connects to ESP8266 HSPI port and use external SPI RAM library: https://github.com/Gianbacchio/ESP8266_Spiram
+This chip connects to ESP8266 HSPI port and use external SPI RAM library (https://github.com/Gianbacchio/ESP8266_Spiram).
 You need to choose another pin than GPIO15 for Cs as this pin is already used by the I2S port.

 ## Notes for using SD cards and ESP8266Audio on Wemos shields